Uplink (video game): Plot

 In the game, the player assumes the role of a hacker in the year 2010, who begins work for the Uplink Corporation, a worldwide company providing work for hackers.
 The player amasses money, software, gateway hardware and skill in the course of performing jobs for various clients, and hacking servers of global corporations for profit.

-The storyline of the game typically begins with the player receiving a delayed e-mail from a deceased top ranking Uplink agent concerning the research done by a faction within the Andromeda Research Corporation (ARC), (Note: This email can be discovered by the player before it is sent, providing an alternate path.) described as an "anti-capitalist, techno-anarchist" group.
+The storyline of the game typically begins with the player receiving a delayed e-mail from a deceased top ranking Uplink agent concerning the research done by a faction within the Andromeda Research Corporation (ARC) known as the Andromeda group, (Note: This email can be discovered by the player before it is sent, providing an alternate path.) that is described as an "anti-capitalist, techno-anarchist" group.
 The agent was contracted to aid in engineering a destructive computer virus known as Revelation in an attempt to destroy the Internet.
 A rival company, Arunmor, attempts to counter ARC's plans by developing Faith, a counter virus that can purge Revelation.

 The player can choose to side with ARC or Arunmor or even ignore the plot in its entirety, concentrating on freelance hacking, in which case the storyline plays out without the player's participation with Arunmor ultimately stopping Revelation, though not before some in-game servers and computer systems are infected and destroyed by the virus.

 During the missions Andromeda contracts a hacker to steal files from "The Darwin Project," digital lifeforms that exist and reproduce on the internet.
 The sophisticated artificial intelligence technology is used to improve Revelation, helping it spread quickly and autonomously.
 Numerous attacks on ARC and Arunmor systems also occur in the storyline, including a mission leading the chief technical director of Arunmor being framed for bank fraud.
 The government is also helping fund Arunmor's Faith project, and is closely monitoring ARC, though they lack concrete evidence to warrant raiding the site or arresting any employees.